enfrte/locate-me/README.md

 ## About

 This is a Cordova app with a maps client.
 You'll need some place to host the maps client and its required files.
-The Cordova app polls the device's GPS, or other geo-location services and uploads the data to your webserver.
+The Cordova app polls the device's GPS or other geo-location services, and uploads the data to your webserver.
 This data (the device's location) is viewable and updated on the google maps web client (just a regular web page).

 The app has been hard coded to run on different days and at different times.
-This has been set to my specific needs, but can change it to suit yours.
+This has been set to my specific needs, but you can change it to suit yours.
 In the future, I may provide a form to take care of this.

 ## Requirements